AlexsLemonade/refinebio-processor-documentation/salmon.md

 - calls `check_salmon_quant` to run salmon quant and tximport
     - asserts quant output file is made
     - asserts quant output file strongly correlates to reference file
-    - the files are strongly correlated if both columns #3 and #4 (zero-indexed) of the two files have a spearman correlation >= 0.99.
+    - the files are strongly correlated if both columns #3 and #4 (zero-indexed; TPM and NumReads) of the two files have a spearman correlation >= 0.99.
 - asserts that the test experiment is not ready for tximport yet

 ### `test_salmon_quant_two_samples_single_read`